sm86/libra/config/README.md

 - `config-builder` extends `src/generator.rs` with a command-line utility and also provides support for generating genesis
-- `generate-key` generates an Ed25519 private key in Diem Canonical Serialization (LCS) format.
+- `generate-key` generates an Ed25519 private key in Diem Canonical Serialization (BCS) format.
 This is used by the mint.

 The separation of the `config-builder` into its own crate was dictated by the need for `config-builder` to be able to generate genesis.
 Genesis requires the